 Mentioned are the steps to follow while gifting a property to your blood relative.

-• Log on to IGRS portal of the state in which the property is located and choose option for online payment of stamp duty.
+- Log on to the IGRS portal of the state in which the property is located and choose the option for online payment of stamp duty.

-• To pay stamp duty on gift deed, select article for which payment is to be done as ‘gift deed on’ immovable property.
+- To pay stamp duty on gift deeds, select an article for which payment is to be done as ‘gift deed on’ immovable property.

-To pay gift deed stamp duty 2025 offline, you have to visit the sub-registrar office (SRO) in whose jurisdiction the property falls.
+To pay gift deed stamp duty 2025 offline, you have to visit the sub-registrar office (SRO) under whose jurisdiction the property falls.
+Fill the application for gift deed on immovable properties for blood relatives and attach the supporting documents.
 Once the payment is made to the SRO, the gift deed will be executed.

-What are the challenges one can face while getting a gift deed registered?
+What are the challenges faced while getting a gift deed registered?

-• The property that the donor is gifting may be under litigation.
+- The property that the donor is gifting may be under litigation and registration may be difficult.

 What are the tax implications of gifting property in blood relations?